exavolt/exavolt.github.io/content/posts/containerized-development-environment/index.md

 If we can have something like that, it will be very helpful when moving between computers, and for sharing the environments with other developers working on the project.
 Gone are the hassles of setting up environments.

-Sure, environment managers provided by various languages, like `pyenv` `nvm` `gvm`, do help.
-But they missed one or more of the following requirements:

-- Language agnostic with possibility of combining various languages
-- Complete environment rather than just language-specific tools
-- Machine-readable environment specification so we don't need to specify it in the README

 ---

-Fortunately, that technology already existed from a few years back, in form of something called VSCode Dev Container.
+Fortunately, that technology is already existed from a few years back, in form of something called VSCode Dev Container.
 It’s working exactly as described above.

-[VSCode Dev Container](https://code.visualstudio.com/docs/devcontainers/containers) utilizes Docker to create a containerized / isolated environment for every project.
-We define the environment we want as a Dockerfile and through a ~~YAML~~ JSON file.

 ## How it works